 “Really?”
 I leaned forward, glanced behind me at the doorway to the kitchen.

 Fucking weird, families, I thought.
 All the Electra, Oedipus shit, the jealousies, the pseudo-incestuous feelings.
 Fucking twisted apes for sure.
-And I wanted to be angrier at my aunts, but I realized they were still family, the few that were left, and they were just as fucked up as the rest of us.
+I wanted to be angrier at my aunts, but I realized they were still family, the few that were left, and they were just as fucked up as the rest of us.
 What was the point?

 “Of course.
 He’s my kid brother, he’s always bouncing around in there.
-It’s usually when we were kids.
+It’s usually when we were little.
 You spend so much time together, more than as an adult.
 Come on,” he said, rising and patting my knee.
 “Let’s go help them clean up.”

 “Are we leaving?”
 Garret asked.

-“Garret, I’m sorry.
-OK?
+“Garret, I’m sorry, OK?
 Your uncle’s had a rough year.”